dantoledano/Muchills_nodejs/README.md

    - Can delete any user review.
 -Public visibility: All users can view reviews for each tour.

 5. User Profile

--Users can update:
+- Users can update:
    - Username
    - Profile picture
    - Email address
    - Password
--Access all bookings and manage user settings.
+- Access all bookings and manage user settings.

 ## Technologies and Tools 📦